 Going with desktop software

 There is watermarking software you can download, which essentially does the same things as the aforementioned online tools.
 However, because you don’t need an internet connection, you will find the process faster and you keep your photos on your local drive.
 There is plenty of software, both free and paid, that does the same thing, although each comes with a different set of extras.
-Check out Alamoon Watermark, which also lets you crop and resize a photo, tweak the image quality, and use a variety of image formats.
+On MacOS, PhotoBulk is a great option that lets you easily add custom watermarks in bulk, as well as edit EXIF data and resize images.
+It costs $10 to download, but it’s one of the better-looking options out there and it’s half-off if you’ve purchased a previous version.
 Alternatives include TSR Watermark and uMark, the latter of which is a premium app that lets you apply graphics and perform batch watermarking.
 Thankfully, uMark also has a free version with limited functionality.

 Before you download new software, however, you may already have something installed on your computer that can create watermarks.
 IrfanView, a popular image viewer for Windows, has a built-in watermarking feature.
 Photoshop Elements offers an easy way to create watermarks, too.
 Regardless, quickly check the image-editing software you are currently using to see if a watermarking feature is available.